alexanderclin/bitbar-gmail-notifier/README.md

 # Bitbar Gmail Notifier
 Bitbar plugin that displays recent emails and notifies on new messages.
+You can also click on entries to go to the email in your browser.

 Uses oauth2, which avoids the "less secure apps" problem when using basic auth.

 ## Dependencies